USA and the UK

 - Original passport and birth certificate of the applicant’s Irish spouse/civil partner

-- Evidence which shows that the applicant’s sponsor has the financial means to support themselves and their partner
+- Evidence that shows that the applicant’s sponsor has the financial means to support themselves and their partner

 You should also include a photocopy of all the documents which are submitted as INIS will use the copies for processing purposes.